Achan81/to-do-list/README.md

 - It is important to note that while the probability that a UUID will collide with another is not zero, its practically zero.
 The chances of collision are so astronomically low, worrying about it would be ridiculous.
 The total number of possible UUIDs is ```2^128``` or ```340282366920938463463374607431768211456.```

 Further reading: https://qvault.io/clean-code/what-are-uuids-and-should-you-use-them/

+## Future Content and Improvements:
+* Edit task?
+* Additional Task Pages so that user can split task types.. i.e todolist for work, todolist for shopping, todolist for event planning.